SqanLive/Sorting-Tool/README.md

 ## Sorting-Tool

-#1 Sorting tool based on a command line arguments input.
+# Sorting tool based on a command line arguments input.
 Added 3 functions:
 -finding biggest integer in integer based set of data, -finding the lingest word in String data,
 -finding the longest line.

-#trojka Added cmd argument -sortIntegers, used to access sorted data.
+# trojka Added cmd argument -sortIntegers, used to access sorted data.
 Using ArrayList.

-#czworka Uploaded final version.
+# czworka Uploaded final version.

+## General info
 Program parses arguments from command line.
 Usable arguments are:
 -dataType - long(numbers), line(Sting lines) or word(string).
 -sortingType - natural(from smallest value to biggest) and byCount(sorting by number of repetitions).